 This is the ability to read without having to stop and sound out words.
 For young children starting school, this means that they learn what we call ‘sight words’.
 Sight words are words that occur frequently in books, but they are words that young children can’t sound out.
 They can be words such as ‘you, like and said’.
 Young children aren’t expected to read these words because they haven’t learned the phonics for them yet.
 They are taught to ‘rote’ learn them and this helps them read more fluently in the beginning.

 This is understanding the meaning of words, develops from a very young age.
 Children learn the meaning of words through their everyday exposure to language.
 As young children learn to read, working out what a word says and matching it to the meaning becomes another step in learning to read.

 This is the ultimate goal in reading.
 This is what it is all about.
 When all the other skills come together in a cohesive manner, your child can understand words and the overall meaning of what they are reading.

 What do I do if my child can’t read?

 Sounds Write is a quality phonics approach that has a strong evidence base and is used widely around the world, especially in the United Kingdom and Western Australia.
 For more information on Sounds Write and the research behind the approach, go to http://www.sounds-write.co.uk.

-If your child starts to fall behind in their reading then they will probably require an assessment and intervention.
-OneOnOne Children’s Therapy offers the Sounds Write approach as our primary intervention for children who have fallen behind in their reading and spelling.
+If your child can’t read or starts to fall behind in their reading then they will probably require an assessment and intervention.
+OneOnOne Children’s Therapy offers the Sounds Write approach as our primary intervention for children who have trouble reading and/or spelling.
 We use the Sounds Write approach to get children back on track with reading and spelling.